 A passionate supporter of classical music education, Plante has guided Mercury’s music education programs, a significant effort that includes classroom music education in under-served schools, master classes for school orchestras, and performances for schoolchildren.
 Plante has also earned a reputation for coaching musicians in period performance technique.
 Musicians that have worked with him form the core of Houston's spirited early music scene.

 Plante is experienced in directing orchestral pieces as well as works for voice, and has conducted several operas and ballets.
-He collaborated with noted director Pascal Rambert to produce a modern staged version of Lully’s Armide, which was performed to critical acclaim in Paris and Houston.
-He worked with Dominic Walsh Dance Theater to create a score for the Dominic Walsh ballet Romeo and Juliet.
-Recently, Plante has conducted Handel’s complete Messiah and Water Music, as well as Mozart’s Requiem.
-His opera repertoire includes Purcell’s Dido and Aeneas, Vivaldi’s Montezuma and Handel’s Rodelinda.
-In addition to Baroque pieces, his repertoire includes Classical works such as Mozart, Beethoven and Haydn symphonies.
+He has collaborated with noted director Pascal Rambert to produce a modern staged version of Lully’s Armide, performed to critical acclaim in Paris and Houston; with Dominic Walsh Dance Theater to create a score for the Dominic Walsh ballet Romeo and Juliet; and with Tara Faircloth to create the original multi-disciplinary production Loving Clara Schumann.